Public Records & Services in Cleveland

 Economy & Demographics

 Cleveland's economy is characterized by a diverse range of industries and employers that contribute to the city's prosperity.
-The manufacturing sector is a significant driver, with the Wright Medical Group, a global leader in the production of orthopedic devices, serving as a major local employer.
+The manufacturing sector is a significant driver, with the Wright Medical Group, a global leader in the production of orthopedic devices, acting as a major local employer.
 The healthcare industry is also a vital component of the local economy, with the Cleveland Community Hospital and associated medical facilities providing essential services and job opportunities for residents.

 Elections & Voter Records